unoplatform/workshops/simple-calc/README.md

   - Visual Studio Code (Windows or Mac)

 > [!NOTE]
->  For an improved development experience, we recommend using .NET8 and VisualStudio 17.8 preview.
+>  For an improved development experience, we recommend using .NET 8 RC 2 (or later) and VisualStudio 17.8 preview 5 (or later).
 However, the workshop can still be completed with .NET7 and VisualStudio 17.7.

 ### Good to have